Xendergo/fabric-remote-monitor/DatabaseSchema.md

 The channel where in game chat should be mirrored `mirror: integer, can be null`

-## Mods
+## Pages

-`mods`
-Data specific to each mod installed to the game

-The link to where the mod can be downloaded (cursforge/github) `source: string, not null`
+`pages`
+Markdown for the information pages shown on the info tab

+A unique id for each page
+`id: integer, primary key`

-The mod's file name in the mods folder
+The title of the page
+`title: string`

+The content of the page in markdown
-`file: string, not null`
+`data: string, not null`